Human Cathepsin D, His Tag (CTD-H5226) is expressed from human 293 cells (HEK293). It contains AA Ser 19 - Leu 412 (Accession # NP_001900).

 This protein carries a polyhistidine tag at the C-terminus.

 The protein has a calculated MW of 43.6 kDa.
 The protein migrates as 45-55 kDa under reducing (R) condition (SDS-PAGE) due to glycosylation.

-Less than 1.0 EU per μg of the rh CTSD / Cathepsin D by the LAL method.
+Less than 1.0 EU per μg by the LAL method.

 >95% as determined by SDS-PAGE.

-Contact us for customized product format or formulation.
+Contact us for customized product form or formulation.

-See Certificate of Analysis for details of reconstitution instruction and specific concentration.
+Please see Certificate of Analysis for specific instructions.

-Avoid repeated freeze-thaw cycles.
+Please avoid repeated freeze-thaw cycles.

-No activity loss was observed after storage at:
+No activity loss is observed after storage at:

 Cathepsin D is also known as CTSD, CPSD, which belongs to the peptidase A1 family.
 Cathepsin D can be cleaved into the following 2 chains: cathepsin D light chain and cathepsin D heavy chain, which is expressed in the aorta extrcellular space (at protein level).
 The catalytic activity of Cathepsin D is specificity similar to, but narrower than, that of pepsin A. Cathepsin D does not cleave the 4-Gln-|-His-5 bond in B chain of insulin.
 Cathepsin D involved in the pathogenesis of several diseases such as breast cancer and possibly Alzheimer disease.